Aerodynamics at the Particle Level: Physical parameters affecting the pressure on the airfoil

-Far away from the airfoil, the pressure, $p,$ is approximately constant and uniform except for the effect of gravity and the compressibility of air can be ignored.
+Far away from the airfoil, the pressure, $p,$ is approximately constant and uniform except for the effect of gravity and the presence of the airfoil\cite{KJderivation}.
+The compressibility of air can be ignored.
 But {\em on the surface} of the airfoil, it is precisely pressure {\em differential} that causes lift.
-Equation \eqref{eq:pressure} reveals that $\rho, m$ and $T$, subject to the laws of thermodynamics, are at the disposal of the aeronautical engineer for creating a favorable pressure field on the airfoil's surface.
+Equation \ref{eq:pressure} reveals that $\rho, $ and $T$, subject to the laws of thermodynamics, are at the disposal of the aeronautical engineer for creating a favorable pressure field on the airfoil\textquotesingle s surface.

-\section{Mechanics of fluid interaction}
+\chapter{Mechanics of fluid interaction}

 Aerodynamic forces affecting a rigid surface are always net forces produced by differences in pressure between different parts of the surface.
 The absolute pressure on a surface area element is the density of the normal components of the forces acting on the surface there.